lgiesen/twitter-sentiment-analysis-politicians/README.md

 - **preprocessing.py**: Script that calculates selects and preprocesses the data.
 - **requirements.txt**: Lists all Python libraries required to run the scripts.

-## Usage

-Instructions on how to set up the environment, execute the scripts, and interpret the results are provided in the `/docs` folder.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](https://github.com/lgiesen/twitter-sentiment-analysis-politicians/blob/main/LICENSE) file for details.